Drop support Ruby 2.2.1 and ealier

 - Ruby 2.1 and earlier should no longer be used. ( https://www.ruby-lang.org/en/news/2017/04/01/support-of-ruby-2-1-has-ended/ )

 - Supporting ancient versions of Ruby is big burden for plugin developers.

-#7 Updated by Holger Just 24 days ago
+#7 Updated by Holger Just about 1 month ago

 I agree, dropping support for Ruby versions should probably be done in a major version instead.